lbragile/ColorMaster/README.md

 Visit our [automated Kanban](https://github.com/lbragile/ColorMaster/projects) for a detailed overview of the features/tasks that need to be added to ColorMaster in the near future.

-Here is a snapshot of what completed and planned features:
+Here is a snapshot of completed and planned features:

 - [x] CSS/HTML name handling
 - [x] Color wheel manipulation (rotation, saturation, lightness, grayscale)